AWegnerGitHub/awegnergithub.github.io-content/2023_11_27_a_decade_of_fighting_spam.md

 ## What is Stack Exchange?

-To set a bit of context for those need it.
+To set a bit of context for those who need it.
 Stack Exchange is a network of over 180 sites covering almost any topic you can think of.
 It's a question and answer network.
 The slide you are seeing here are just a handful of the sites of more interesting logos - but you can see they cover a range of topics from [professional work place questions][4], to the [intricacies of the English Language][5], to [Data Science][6] and [gaming][7].

 ![A handful of Stack Exchange site logos - Workplace, English Language, Data Science and Arquade included][slide2]